Olympics-Japan to douse flame of Olympics transformed by pandemic and drama | Sports-Games

 The 24-year-old spoke with candor about struggling to deal with the weight of expectation placed on her and made the world aware of the "twisties", a type of mental block that prevents gymnasts from performing their gravity-defying skills.
 Biles ultimately came back to win the bronze on the balance beam in the final event of the women's gymnastics program, a moment of triumph that crystallized her transformation from Olympic champion to advocate for mental health https://www.reuters.com/lifestyle/sports/support-biles-osaka-shows-progress-mental-health-2021-08-08.

 In athletics, Italy provided a different kind of shock with their amazing run.
-Their victories included a stunning gold in the men's sprint relay, taking their athletics gold tally to five.
-In swimming, the United States was without 23-time Olympic gold medallist Michael Phelps for the first time since the Atlanta Games in 1996, and while their gold count slipped, they still ended the meet on top of the medal table with 30 in total.
+Their wins included a stunning gold in the men's sprint relay https://www.reuters.com/lifestyle/sports/athletics-on-fire-italy-storm-astonishing-sprint-relay-gold-2021-08-06, taking their athletics gold tally to five.
+In swimming https://www.reuters.com/lifestyle/sports/review-olympics-swimming-heroes-rivals-records-tokyo-swimming-had-it-all-2021-08-01, the United States was without 23-time Olympic gold medallist Michael Phelps for the first time since the Atlanta Games in 1996, and while their gold count slipped, they still ended the meet on top of the medal table with 30 in total.

 The bill, which will have to be fully paid after the Games end, is most likely to be settled by the Tokyo government and the central government.